 10 financial reasons that may push the employ or production official to request new equipment, and the most important of these reasons are the financial reasons that are divide into two parts: strong financial justifications and weak or soft financial justifications.

 Strong justifications are what require you to present a study and evidence that justifies the return on the company.
 From the exchange or purchase process.
 Weak justifications are not supporte by evidence but are logical and have clear benefits.

-As a production officer, you should focus on strong financial justifications to justify the investment in equipment and the returns from it to the technical and financial department, which will undoubtedly be refuted and seriously studied before accepting your request.
+As a production officer, you should focus on strong financial reasons justifications to justify the investment in equipment and the returns from it to the technical and financial department, which will undoubtedly be refute and seriously studied before accept your request.

 Here are 10 reasons to justify ordering new equipment at your factory:

 Make the best use of the expertise available to you.
-Contact the supplier/expert of raw materials and equipment supplier/expert and ask them to work together for your benefit, for example by using thinner materials or less weight with modifications from the machine supplier to fit those materials may save you a lot, the work of the experts available to you together may save you a lot One of the options that you never thought of.
+Contact the supplier/expert of raw materials and equipment supplier/expert and ask them to work together for your benefit, for example by using thinner materials or less weight with modifications from .

-After you explain the situation to the management and approve the purchase, and after a year has passed, if it is discovered that the goals have not been achieved and no materials or working hours have been provided that will be held accountable, you must study the project well and ensure that this process is fruitful.
+After you explain the situation to the management and approve the purchase.
+No materials or working hours have been provided .
+You must study the project well and ensure that this process is fruitful.